PaulGrini/Hornslien/project2/results2/README.md

 The script converted the csv files to the three_reps_per_gene format used for Informative Reads.
 The results are in files named SNP.*.three_reps_per_gene (where * is Col_x_Tsu or Tsu_x_Col).
 These outputs are designed for comparison to outputs of collate_three_reps_per_gene.sh for IR.
-The from_SNP_to_read_counts.log file has the log for how each gene was analyzed.
+The from_SNP_to_read_counts.log file has the breakdown of read counts.

 The output in SNP.Col_x_Tsu.three_reps_per_gene looks like this.
 In these files, maternal values have been cut in half.